Saishabeer/Shabeer-s-Gemini-Chatbot/README.md

 4. Use the paperclip icon (📎) to upload a document (.pdf, .txt, etc.).
 5. The AI will now have knowledge of this document for all your future chats.5.Type your questions in the prompt box and get real-time answers!

- 📡 API Endpoints

- The application provides a REST API for programmatic access.
- Authentication is required for all endpoints.•POST /api/upload/:
- Upload a document.•POST /api/chat/<session_id>/query/:
- Send a prompt to a specific chat session.•GET /api/chat/<session_id>/history/:
- Retrieve the message history for a session.
- DELETE /api/chat/<session_id>/delete/: Delete a chat session.

  Happy coding! 🚀